Podcast: Play in new window | Download (Duration: 38:56 — 35.7MB) | Embed

 Podcast: Play in new window | Download (Duration: 15:56 — 21.9MB) | Embed

-In episode 6 I am looking at the evolution of unmanned platforms and speculate about the impact that they could have on warfare.
+In episode 6 I look at the evolution of unmanned platforms and speculate about the impact that they could have on warfare.
 The technology is evolving faster than our appreciation for the complications it will bring so while there will be countless positive benefits there will also unquestionably be a dark side to it all.
 Smarter systems are better, and spare innocent lives, but does that mean that less ethical actors could exploit less capable platforms to kill indiscriminately?
 Does that give them an advantage?

 Blogs of War contributor William Tucker also called in to the Covert Contact voicemail line and shared some thoughts on how the U.S. intelligence community should be allocating its resources.